Introduction: The Real Cost of Neglecting Dental Health

 • Cracks or chips → Full restorations or extractions

-Preventive dental care, on the other hand, keeps your smile healthy and helps you avoid unnecessary discomfort and expenses.
+Preventive dental care, on the other hand, helps keep your smile healthy and avoid unnecessary discomfort and expenses.

 The Connection Between Oral and Overall Health